opensvc/docs.opensvc.com/source/howto.getting.started.rst

         sles2 net eth0 239.131.50.10 4321 10
         sles2 dio /dev/mapper/14f504e46494c45526967724d32682d553243692d4f336a4c 2 10

-The syntax means that :
+These lines mean:

 - sles1 node will send heartbeat through eth0 on multicast IP 239.131.50.10 port 1234, with a 10 seconds timeout
 - sles1 node will write heartbeat on the first block of disk /dev/mapper/14f504e46494c45526967724d32682d553243692d4f336a4c, with a 10 seconds timeout
 - sles1 will listen heartbeat through eth0 on multicast IP 239.131.50.10 port 4321, with a 10 seconds timeout
 - sles1 node will read heartbeat on the third block of disk /dev/mapper/14f504e46494c45526967724d32682d553243692d4f336a4c, with a 10 seconds timeout

-OpenHA also require monitored services to be declared :
+OpenHA also requires monitored services to be declared :

 **On both nodes**::